mcmire/personal-content--writings/posts/ai-fact-or-fiction/Quotes.md

 > We are now confident we know how to build AGI as we have traditionally understood it. [^altman-reflections]

 > We are past the event horizon; the takeoff has started.
-Humanity is close to building digital superintelligence … [^altman-untitled]
+Humanity is close to building digital superintelligence … [^altman-gentle-singularity]

 > Intelligence too cheap to meter is well within grasp. … [^altman-gentle-singularity]